 - Military and veterans services

 - Rehabilitation programs

 This course focuses on understanding problem-producing behaviors and their ramifications for clients in mental health settings, including individuals, families and groups.
 This video features case studies used in the course with commentary by guest lecturer Dan Siegel, who discusses the importance of the brain and neural connections in helping people with mental health problems.

 This course explores a range of research conducted in mental health, including the evaluation of selected research reports and their application to social work practice.

 - Clinical Practice in Mental Health Settings

-Social work processes from intake to termination; emphasis on clinical skills required for social work practice in a broad spectrum of mental health settings.
+This course examines social work processes from intake to termination with an emphasis on the clinical skills required for social work practice in a broad spectrum of mental health settings.

 As a student in the Mental Health concentration, you will complete one of your field placement requirements at a site in or near your community that supports your concentration choice and your career goals.
 You can learn more about field placement here >>

 You may choose to supplement your Mental Health concentration with a sub-concentration in Military Social Work.

 If you are ready to speak with us about your career in social work, contact an admissions counselor at 1.877.700.4MSW or email@example.com to get started.